wjwwen/timeseries/timeseries_class.md

 • Building ARMA models: Box-Jenkins Approach <br>
 • Forecasting Using ARMA Models <br>

-- Functional relationship between X/Y
-- Distribution of the model
+### Residues analysis to identify validity of the model
-- How to know the validity of the model?
-Residues analysis: if purely random, the structure you propose is a good approximation
+Via residues analysis, if purely random, the structure you propose is a good approximation

-- Structural Time Series (STM) = Multivariate Time Series
-- Pure Time Series (PTM) = Univariate Time Series

-### 1. Autoregressive Model
+## 1. Autoregressive Model (AR)
-Current value of a variable, y, depends upon only the values that the variable took in previous periods plus an error term.
-Stationarity.
+Current value of a variable, Y, depends upon only the values that the variable took in previous periods plus an error term.
+Requires Stationarity.

-An autoregressive model of order p, denoted as AR(p), <br>
+> An autoregressive model of order p, denoted as AR(p), <br>
 yt = μ + φ1 yt−1 + φ2 yt−2 +···+ φp yt−p + ut

-### 2. Wold's Decomposition Theorem
+## 2. Wold's Decomposition Theorem (MA)
-Any stationary series can be decomposed into the sum of two unrelated processes, deterministic + purely stochastic, which will be an MA(∞).
+Any stationary series can be decomposed into the sum of two unrelated processes = **deterministic + purely stochastic**

-### Lecture Notes
+## Keywords
 - Strictly stationary = If the joint distribution unchanged
 - Weakly stationary = covariance stationary
 - Covariance = pair of random variables defined on the same probability space.